francoisjacquet/rosariosis/plugins/Moodle/README.md

 - Subjects, courses & course periods are automatically created, updated & deleted in Moodle
 - Teacher users are automatically assigned the "Teacher" role for their courses in Moodle.
-- Automatically schedule or drop students from a course period in Moodle
+- Automatically (mass) schedule or drop students from a course period in Moodle

 School